 Injuries Caused by Dogs

-Under the Dog Control Act 2000 the common law applies and a dog’s owner is not liable unless it can be shown that the owner or keeper of the dog was aware of the dog’s vicious propensity.
+Under the Dog Control Act 2000 a dog’s owner is not liable unless it can be shown that the owner or keeper of the dog was aware of the dog’s vicious propensity.
 This may be difficult to prove.
 Various offences are created by the Dog Control Act and it would be an offence if the owner or person in charge of a dog allowed the dog to attack somebody (s19) but this doesn’t in itself give any right to compensation.
 There are many powers under the Act for authorities to seize and hold dogs.
 Under the Act, a person being attacked, or who sees a dog attacking another person or another animal or a guide dog may restrain or destroy the dog (s41).
 Owners of farming property may destroy any dog found at large on their property.

 Dangerous dogs and restricted breeds

 Dangerous dogs are declared where a dog has caused serious injury to a person or another animal, or there is reasonable cause to believe that this would happen (s29).
-Restricted breeds under the Act are:
+Restricted breeds under the Act (s29A) are: